The Warlord (wrestler): Personal life

 In July 2016, Szopinski was named part of a class action lawsuit filed against WWE which alleged that wrestlers incurred traumatic brain injuries during their tenure and that the company concealed the risks of injury.
 The suit was litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against WWE.
 The lawsuit was dismissed by US District Judge Vanessa Lynne Bryant in September 2018.

 In other media

-The Warlord is the second enemy in the 1991 computer game, WWF WrestleMania.
+The Warlord is the second opponent in the 1991 computer game, WWF WrestleMania.